jdthatcher/resume/README.md

-# Jonathan Thatcher // Creative
+# Jonathan Thatcher // Modern Creative
 #### Contact Information: [thatcher@comsynth.com](mailto:thatcher@comsynth.com) // (+1) **615 943 2197**
 ## Profile
 > A relational creative, that finds beauty in silence and delights in noise.
 Experienced in working in diverse environments ranging from rock bands to law firms.